 Nevertheless, given that women are less likely than men to engage in behavior—such as drunken driving—that increases roadway threats in North Carolina, we can be grateful that trends suggest our highways may grow less dangerous in the future.

 The Wilmington auto accident attorneys at the Speaks Law Firm would like to remind our community that, unfortunately, statistical trends provide no guarantee in individual cases.
-You could be involved in a rollover collision in Wrightsville Beach, or another kind of accident elsewhere, due to the negligence of another driver of either sex.
+You could be involved in a rollover collision in Wrightsville Beach, or another kind of car accident elsewhere, due to the negligence of another driver of either sex.
 When that happens, call us as soon as possible toll-free at 877-593-4233.
 We’d like the chance to explain why our legal representation may be right for you.